derivexyz/v1-core/docs/contracts/optiontoken.md

 - `newCollateral`: the amount of collateral for the new position

+- `recipient`: recipient of new position

 ### Function `merge(uint256[] positionIds) external`

 User can merge many positions with matching strike and optionType into a single position

-Only ACTIVE positions can be owned by users, so status does not need to be checked
+Only ACTIVE positions can be owned by users, so status does not need to be checked.

+Merged position must not be liquidatable.

 #### Parameters: